kazurayam/materialstore-examples/docs/index.md

 Points to note:

-1. The `index` file contains a sequence of lines which comprises with 3 parts:
+1. The `index` file contains a sequence of lines.
+Each line comprises with 3 parts:
     *ID, \_FileType* and *Metadata*.
 The 3 parts are delimited by tabs.
 The `index` file is encoded with UTF-8.